jobsamuel/startup-mvp/README.md

 Following the [Lean Startup] (http://theleanstartup.com/) philosophy, **Startup MVP** aims to validate a business idea in order to keep developing the right product.
 Offering a useful template to show your idea and collect data of possible customers, it might help you to answer a simple hypothesis: *Are people interested enough in my idea to keep developing it?*

-# Demo

-Basically, **startup-mvp** is the source code of my own startup.
-[Briffly] (http://www.briffly.com/), my startup, was made using this template; I just added some style on it according to my project necessities.
-I invite you to take look and get inspired with this [demo] (http://www.briffly.com/).

 # Getting Started

 ### Pre-requisites